15 Common Backyard Birds You Should Know

 Ever dreamed of a bird landing and eating seed from your hand?
 Then you’ll want to get to know the black-capped chickadee!
-This is one of the friendliest birds in America, and adorable to boot.
+This is one of the friendliest common small birds in America, and adorable to boot.
 Their “chickadee-dee-dee” call is one of the first many birders learn to recognize.
 There are six other chickadee species in North America, and all have winning personalities.
 If you want to attract chickadees, offer sunflower seed in bird feeders.

 9. Tufted Titmouse

 Speaking of cute, check out the tufted titmouse!
 Gray-backed with a white belly, this small bird also boasts flashes of orange and a jaunty crest.
 Titmice (or is it titmouses?) are fun to observe at feeders, as they hold one seed in their feet and pound it open to get the meat within.
 In fall, watch their hoarding behavior as they store up food for winter.
 Here’s how to attract titmice to your backyard.

 10. Downy Woodpecker and Hairy Woodpecker

 One of the first challenges of beginning birders is learning how to tell the difference between the downy woodpecker and hairy woodpecker.
 Both are small black-and-white birds with red on their heads, and both love to visit suet feeders.
 Eventually, you’ll learn to look for the shorter beak on downy woodpeckers, but to start, know that the larger birds you see are probably hairy woodpeckers.